 - Avoiding dark patterns or hidden fees

-- Frequent placement of CTAs that reinforce clarity and choice
+- Frequent placement of CTAs that reinforce clarity and choice; a golden rule is that visitors should understand the offer within 10 seconds

 Remember: transparency builds trust.